Sabayon/molecules/README.md

   * `make_toorents.sh`: Script for create .torrent file of isos This script use mktorrent-borg tool from net-p2p/mktorrent-borg package.

-  * `monthly_iso_build.sh`: Wrapper script of iso_build.sh for generate
-    monthly images.
-    This script depends on:
-      - iso_build.sh

-  * `monthly_iso_build_locked.sh`: wrapper of monthly_iso_build that use
-    script is_build_locked.sh for manage locking.
-    This script depends on:
-      - iso_build_locked.sh
-      - monthly_iso_build.sh

   * `pre_iso_script_livecd_hash.sh`: Script used for generate sha256 sums
     and push cdupdate.sh inside chroot directory.
     This script depends on:
       - cdupdate.sh

-  * `release_iso_build.sh`: wrapper script for generate release images.
-    First argument of the script define version of Sabayon to release.
-    This script depends on:
-      - iso_build.sh

-  * `release_iso_build_locked.sh`: wrapper script that use iso_build_locked.sh
-    script for handle locking for execute release_iso_build.sh This script depends on:
-      - iso_build_locked.sh
-      - release_iso_build.sh

   * `remaster_error_script.sh`: Script used from molecule spec file when an error happens.